austinstover/ipe2tikz-images/README.md

 + TikZ's math is done by TeX, so it suffers from some inaccuracy, and all numbers have to be kept rather small.
 Crazy coordinate transformations may push the limits of what it can do.
-+ Rerunning the ipelet after performing undo does not always function properly.
-  This is a known bug.